Download PDF

 Risks

 The forecast economic development in our core and growth markets is decisive for the opportunities and risks for Uzin Utz arising from the environment and the industry.
-Overall, global economic growth in 2024 is not expected to reach the level that prevailed before the COVID-19 pandemic.
-While the largest increase of 2.6% is expected for the US growth market, the anticipated growth rates in our other core and growth countries, which range between 0.3% and 1.1%, are lower.
-According to the forecasts for the construction industry as a whole, a decline is expected in four of our six core and growth countries in 2024.
-The forecast growth in construction output in Switzerland and the USA offers opportunities.
+The IMF forecasts global economic growth of 3.3% for the year 2025.
+This is below the historical average of 3.7% for the years 2000 to 2019.
+The largest increase is expected for the US growth market with a rise of 2.7%, while the expected growth rates in our other core and growth countries are between 0.3% and 1.6%.
+According to the forecasts for the construction industry as a whole, a decline is expected in two of our six core and growth countries in 2025.
+The forecast growth in construction output opens up opportunities in the UK, Switzerland and the USA in particular.
 In addition, despite the expected decline in overall construction output, there are growth opportunities in certain areas of the construction industry in our focus markets, which we will exploit using our strengths.

-The risks that can be quantified in monetary terms in the "Environment and sector" area amount to a maximum low single-digit million euro amount.
+The quantifiable risks in the "Environment and sector" area amount to a mid-single-digit million euro sum.

 Products

 The further development of Uzin Utz is closely linked to the ability to create innovations in the product range and to refine existing formulations.
 Intensive efforts are aimed at intensifying research and development activities in order to identify market requirements and trends promptly by means of benchmarking and competitive analyses.
 This serves to prevent the company from falling behind its competitors in terms of technology.
-It is not possible to precisely quantify potential losses.
 The risk of technological deficits and the risk of product defects represent significant challenges for the Group.
-Significant investments in research and development, ongoing in-house innovations and strict internal quality controls are aimed at eliminating product defects from the outset.
+Significant investments in research and development, continuous in-house innovations and strict internal quality controls are aimed at eliminating product defects from the outset.
 This is intended to meet the high quality and faultlessness requirements of Uzin Utz products.
 In the event that damage nevertheless occurs, comprehensive international insurance cover, including product liability, provides protection.
 Operational risks are covered by prudent provisions.

-Customer needs and legal requirements, particularly in the chemical industry, are subject to constant change.
+Customer needs and legal requirements, especially in the chemical industry, are subject to continuous change.
 New regulations regarding the prohibition or restricted use of certain chemicals or hazardous substances force the Uzin Utz Group to develop innovative formulations that meet these new requirements without compromising product quality.
-In the course of the REACH regulation (Registration, Evaluation, Authorization and Restriction of Chemicals), importers of raw materials from non-EU countries who import hazardous substances are obliged to register.
-Uzin Utz is committed to researching substitute raw materials in order to ensure long-term security of supply and greater independence from suppliers without compromising product quality.
+In the course of the REACH regulation (Registration, Evaluation, Authorization and Restriction of Chemicals), importers of raw materials from non-EU countries who import hazardous substances are obliged to notify us.
+Uzin Utz is committed to researching substitute raw materials to ensure long-term security of supply and greater independence from suppliers without compromising product quality.

-Product risks are to be classified as insignificant for the reasons mentioned.
+Product risks are classified as insignificant for the reasons mentioned above.

-The risks in the "Products" area that can be quantified in monetary terms amount to a maximum low single-digit million euro amount.
+The quantifiable risks in the "products" area amount to a maximum low single-digit million euro amount.

 Assessing the extent of financial risks remains challenging in the current situation.
 In view of potential volatility on the financial markets, it is essential to implement adequate hedging strategies for currency risks, always striving for a balance between costs and expected benefits.
-The development of currencies that are critical for the Group is discussed in more detail in the "Earnings position" section of this report.
-Tight receivables and liquidity management throughout the Group guarantees the maximization of available resources, with a particular focus on the continuous monitoring of customers' creditworthiness.
+The development of the currencies critical to the Group is discussed in more detail in the "Results of operations" section of this report.
+In addition, the Group's currency risks are explained in more detail in the notes to the consolidated financial statements under other disclosures.
+Group-wide, strict receivables and liquidity management guarantees the maximization of available resources, with a particular focus on the continuous review of customers' creditworthiness.
 The majority of customer receivables are also covered by credit insurance.
-All significant liabilities to financial institutions are generally taken out for medium to long-term maturities at fixed interest rates or protected against interest rate risks by an interest rate swap.
-The primary means of financing include bank loans and working capital loans, leasing obligations and trade payables.
-Their main purpose is to support and maintain operating activities.
+All significant liabilities to financial institutions are generally taken out at fixed interest rates or protected against interest rate risks by an interest rate swap.
+The primary means of financing include bank loans and working capital credits, leasing obligations and trade payables.
+Their main objective is to support and maintain operating activities.
 In addition, the Group has various financial assets, such as trade receivables as well as cash and short-term investments, which contribute to improving liquidity.
 The Uzin Utz Group has used derivative financial instruments to a limited extent to hedge against interest rate and currency risks resulting directly from business and financing activities.
 Future possible significant currency and interest rate fluctuations always harbor an inherent risk.
 A company-wide treasury guideline effectively supports risk management and aims to optimize financial transactions and minimize currency and interest rate risks.
-The introduction of an integrated liquidity forecast improved quarterly reporting to the Management Board through the use of real-time data.
+The introduction of an integrated liquidity forecast improved quarterly reporting to the Executive Board through the use of real-time data.
 In addition, the project to standardize and automate global payment transaction formats was continued with the aim of managing the Group's payment transactions via a central platform.

 For the reasons mentioned, the financial risks are classified as low.